Fluid-Mechanics-Lund-University/welcome/README.md

 By following these steps, you should be able to easily transfer files to and from the server.
 If you encounter any issues, feel free to reach out for help.
 Happy coding!

+#### Something to note
+##### Note counts
+- **Tetralith**: Each node typically has 32 cores.
+- **Dardel and LUMI**: Each node typically has 128 cores.
+- Suitable for large computational tasks.

+##### Use Shared Nodes for Smaller Cases
+- Shared nodes allow multiple users to share the same node, managed automatically by the supercomputer.
+- Ideal for smaller tasks that don't require an entire node.

+##### Billing Calculation
+- Based on core hours: if you use N cores for M hours, your usage is billed as N*M core hours.
+- For shared nodes, billing may also consider memory usage.
+Generally, 2 GB of memory usage is associated with 1 core.
+If you allocate 64 GB of memory but request only 2 cores, you will be billed as if you are using 32 cores.

+##### Node Selection in LUMI
+- If your case requires fewer than 512 cores, consider submitting it to small nodes (shared nodes) rather than standard nodes (entire nodes).
+This can sometimes be faster.